Ancient Mesopotamia in a Nutshell

 Major Highlights: First civilization in the world

 Mesopotamian was the world’s earliest civilization between the land of the Tigris and Euphrates Rivers.
-It was bounded by Zagros Mountains in the northeast and Arabian Plateau in the southeast.
-The irrigation and farming were easier because of the fertile land, and the tremendous water supply from two rivers.
-The early settlers started to gather in a small group forming small village and town.
-The small village and town started to transform in the larger town, and the world first civilization “Mesopotamia” emerged.
+It was bounded by the Zagros Mountains in the northeast and Arabian Plateau in the southeast.
+Irrigation and farming were easier because of the fertile land, and the tremendous water supply from the two rivers.
+The early settlers started to gather in small groups forming small villages and towns.
+The small villages and towns started to transform into larger towns, and the world’s first civilization “Mesopotamia” emerged.

 Interesting Fact: The name came from the Greek word “between rivers”.
-Mesopotamia lied between the Tigris and Euphrates River.
+Mesopotamia laid between the Tigris and Euphrates Rivers.

 Neolithic (New Stone Age) – 10,000 B.C.E

 During the Neolithic period, there was a drastic change in the consumption of food.
-Neolithic Peoples started to produce food rather than collecting it for a short term eating purpose.
-The world started to make a turn towards Agriculture and Animal Husbandry.
-V. Gordon Childe in 1993 termed it as a Neolithic Revolution The Neolithic period is further divided into four period.
+Neolithic People started to produce food rather than collect it for a short-term eating purposes.
+The world started to make a turn toward Agriculture and Animal Husbandry.
+V. Gordon Childe in 1993 termed it a Neolithic Revolution The Neolithic period is further divided into four periods.